 Walkthrough: Create a column chart for the top 10 countries.

 So let’s create a column chart from our dataset.
 It’s not really good style to have too many different columns in there: the chart becomes very hard to read.
 So what we will do is to limit ourselves to the 10 countries with the highest healthcare expenditure.
 This is an arbitrary cutoff and you can look at all the countries as well.
 Doing so might help you discover something that’s hidden in the data.

 To do so, filter the World Bank dataset for a single year (e.g. 2009).

 Sort the filtered world bank data set by the column “Health care expenditure total per person (US$)” one of the columns we created in the last challenge.
-Remember to select the whole sheet – not just the column you’re sorting.
+You can avoid having the first row being moved by going to View -> Freeze -> 1 row

 Select the top 10 countries (the first 11 rows including the header row) and copy it to another sheet.
 (For this press ctrl + c for copy and then insert a new sheet, press ctrl + v in the new sheet to paste).

-Now select the first two columns and then open chart... from the insert menu.
+Now select the two columns of interest and then open chart... from the insert menu.